mary-fil/GameOfTheAmazons/README.md

-this is the project for amazons game for the EPFU tutorials
+This is the project for the Game of the Amazons done in the first semester of Computer Science studies.